Sayonara Love-Chan: The Funeral of a Japanese Dog

-To the left is a photo of the memorial wall.
+Above is a photo of the memorial wall.
 Each tablet includes the family name and the pet's name.
 Most families do not choose the wall, they prefer their privacy but for those who do there is an annual fee.

 This, however, is unlike anything like anything I've ever seen: a Buddhist ceremony for a Japanese dog.
 Sayonara, Love-chan.
 We're going to miss you.